resolve109/study-aws-sa/aws-study-guide.md

   - Avoids storing sensitive access keys in Lambda environment variables
   - More secure than using IAM users with programmatic access
   - Simpler than retrieving credentials from Parameter Store during function execution
+- **Provisioned Concurrency for Reduced Latency**:
+  - Configure provisioned concurrency for Lambda functions that load many libraries or have significant initialization overhead
+  - Keeps specified number of function instances initialized and ready to respond immediately
+  - Eliminates cold start latency by pre-warming the Lambda runtime environment
+  - Perfect for functions that are part of user-facing API responses where latency is critical
+  - More effective for reducing response times than increasing function timeout or memory allocation

+### AWS Step Functions
+- **Application Orchestration**:
+  - Ideal for building distributed applications involving multiple serverless functions and AWS services
+  - Coordinates workflows across Lambda functions, EC2 instances, containers, and on-premises servers
+  - Supports manual approval steps as part of workflows - critical for business processes requiring human intervention
+  - Manages state transitions, error handling, and retries automatically
+  - Provides visualization of complex workflows for easier monitoring and troubleshooting
+  - More suitable for complex workflow orchestration than SQS, Glue, or combinations of Lambda and EventBridge

 ### EC2 Instance Management
 - **Hibernation and Warm Pools**: